 What is a cloud certification scheme?

 Before buying a cloud service, customers want to know if the service is secure and reliable.
-But cloud computing services are complex and built up from many different ICT components (cables, large data centers, software, et cetera), so it is hard for individual customers to check all the technical details by themselves.
+But cloud computing services are complex and built up from many different ICT components (cables, large data centers, software, etc), so it is hard for individual customers to check all the technical details by themselves.
 Cloud providers have many customers (this is the main idea of cloud computing) so if all customers would check their security requirements separately, then this would mean double work.
 If each customer would want to do an on-site audit, for example, there would be long cues at the gates of data centers.
 Now, the idea of a certification scheme is to check one basic set of security requirements, once for all customers.
 In this way certification can simplify the procurement of cloud services by customers.
-Note that certification schemes do not replace the need for customers to do due-dilligence before procuring - certification is one way to simplify the process.
+Note that certification schemes do not replace the need for customers to do due-diligence when procuring, rather certification is a way to simplify this process.

-We refer the interested reader to a paper ENISA published last year which give an overview of a range of information security certification schemes, used in different sectors.
+We refer the interested reader to an ENISA paper, published in 2013, which gives an overview of a range of different information security certification schemes, used in different sectors.

-CCSL gives an overview of different existing certification schemes which could be relevant for cloud computing customers.
+CCSL - the Cloud Certification Schemes List - gives an overview of different existing certification schemes which could be relevant for cloud computing customers.
 CCSL also shows which are the main characteristics of each certification scheme.
-For example, CCSL answers questions like "which are the underlying standards?", "who issues the certifications", "is the cloud service provider audited?", "who audits?", et cetera.
-CCSL provides links and references to each certification schemes for further reading.
+For example, CCSL answers questions like "which are the underlying standards?", "who issues the certifications", "is the cloud service provider audited?", "who audits?".
+CCSL provides links and references to each certification scheme for further reading.

-Click on the icons of each certification scheme below, to view the characteristics of each scheme.
+Click on the different certification schemes below to view the characteristics of each scheme.
 In the future more certification schemes will be listed.
-The icons are shown in no particular order.
+The schemes are listed in alphabetical order.

 Background of this work

-In 2012 the EC issued a communication called “European strategy for Cloud computing – unleashing the power of cloud computing in Europe”.
-One of the actions outlined there is to assist the development of EU-wide voluntary certification schmes make a list of such schemes.
+In 2012 the EC issued a communication called “European strategy for Cloud computing – unleashing the potential of cloud computing in Europe”.
+One of the actions outlined in the strategy is to assist the development of EU-wide voluntary certification schemes make a list of such schemes.
 In the strategy ENISA is asked to support this work.
-Taking up on this, ENISA developed this list, in tight collaboration with the European Commission and the Selected Industry Group on Certification, aka CERT SIG.
-The creation of this list is explicitly mentioned as a key action in the European Cloud Strategy.
+The tools and documents on this page have been developed by ENISA, in collaboration with the European Commission and the Cloud Selected Industry Group on Certification (aka C-SIG Certification).
+The creation of a list of certification schemes is explicitly mentioned as a key action in the European Cloud Strategy.
 Read more about the background of this work in ENISA's paper on Certification in the EU cloud strategy.

 Why these schemes are listed and not others?